Still Learning Balance After 50 (What’s Working So Far)

 Remember, this isn’t about making big, sudden changes.
 It’s about starting with small, gentle actions that add up over time.

-Start an “Enough” Journal: At the end of each day, write down one moment when you felt you had enough.
-Not more, not less—just enough.
-It could be as simple as enjoying the quiet of your morning coffee or the satisfaction of completing a task in peaceful silence.
+Start an “Enough” Journal: At the end of each day, write down one moment when you felt you had enough of what you needed at that time.
+Not more, not less.. just enough.
+It could be as simple as enjoying the quiet of your morning coffee or the satisfaction of completing a task.

-Practice the “One Thing” Check-In: During routine activities—whether it’s making coffee, walking to the store, or doing household tasks—pause and ask yourself: “What do I actually need right now?”
-Not what you think you should need, but what would genuinely help you feel more balanced in this moment.
-Sometimes it’s rest, sometimes movement, sometimes connection, sometimes solitude.
-Sometimes it’s never being too old for a good tune that lifts your mood.
-This simple practice helps you tune into your authentic needs rather than operating on autopilot.
+Practice the “One Thing” Check-In: During routine activities like making coffee, walking to the store, or doing household tasks, pause and ask yourself: “What do I actually need right now?”
+What would help you feel more balanced in that moment.
+Sometimes it’s rest, sometimes exercise, sometimes communication, or sometimes just being alone.
+Sometimes it’s enjoying music that changes your mood.
+This check-in practice helps you tune into your needs instead of just operating on autopilot.

-Find Your Version of Weeding: What activity puts you in a state of flow?
-What task allows you to be fully present, thinking less, connecting with something beyond your daily worries?
-It doesn’t have to be farming—it could be cooking, writing, gardening, or simply organizing a closet with focused attention.
+Find Your Version of Weeding: What activity puts you in a state of flow or gets you in the zone?
+What task allows you to be fully present, thinking less, connecting with something other than your daily worries?
+It obviously doesn’t have to be farming.
+It could be cooking, writing, gardening, or simply organizing a closet with a goal or some enthusiasm.

 What small practice might become your unexpected anchor?